2018 ASTA Japan Science Teachers Exchange

 Our new partnership with G.E.T Educational Tours has allowed ASTA to review and redevelop the itinerary with some additional exciting experiences, never before offered.
 We are also delighted to welcome the Sony Education Foundation as a proud sponsor of the 2018 tour.

-What is the ASTA Science Teachers Exchange - JAPAN?
+What is the ASTA Japan Science Teachers Exchange?

-The ASTA Science Teacher Exchange-Japan provides an opportunity for secondary and primary Science teachers from Australia to travel to Japan and absorb the rich culture, improve their intercultural understanding and forge new professional connections with international organisations and individuals.
+The ASTA Japan Science Teachers Exchange provides an opportunity for secondary and primary Science teachers from Australia to travel to Japan and absorb the rich culture, improve their intercultural understanding and forge new professional connections with international organisations and individuals.

-The teachers are given the opportunity to observe Japanese primary and secondary science classes, including a Super Science School, and lead classes of their own (with an interpreter) as a guest teacher.
+Teachers will be given the opportunity to observe Japanese primary and secondary science classes and lead classes of their own (with an interpreter) as a guest teacher.
 Delegates will also take part in forums with Japanese teachers to exchange ideas and practices and discuss the differences and similarities between Japanese and Australian science education.

-Tours also include personalised visits to amazing Japanese cultural and scientific icons such as:
+The tour also includes personalised visits to amazing Japanese cultural and scientific icons such as: